libhal-google/libhal/README.md

 conan install libmpu6050
 ```

 #### Step 2.
-Include & instantiate the mpu6050 driver in your project
+Include & Instantiate the mpu6050 driver in your project

 Follow along with the example code below